(☞ﾟヮﾟ)☞ What is this?

-Japanese A5 wagyu beef is super expensive.
-Obviously, the price will fluctuate some, but the average price right now is around $250 per pound.
+Japanese A5 wagyu beef is super expensive — that much is evident around the beef industry and consumers alike.
+The price will fluctuate some of course, but the average price right now is around $250 per pound.

 That’s about $15 per ounce!